 Meghalaya isn’t just unusual in its biodiversity and variety of microclimates; it's also home to a unique culture.
 Eighty-five percent of the region's population identify as Indigenous, and follow a matrilineal societal structure, meaning land is passed down through the female line.

-The community has long been stewards of this special ecosystem, protecting sacred groves and managing community forests since time immemorial.
+The community members have long been stewards of this special ecosystem, protecting sacred groves and managing community forests since time immemorial.
 Yet recent trends in unsustainable farming practices have degraded much of the region’s native forest.
 Lyngdoh says this collaboration with Terraformation can support sustainable restoration.
 “We can prove that a standing forest is better than one cut down,” he said.

 Across the globe, slash-and-burn agriculture, a method of cultivation in which forest vegetation is burned for rapid clearing, has degraded soils, accelerated erosion, and threatened local biodiversity.